Wind turbine components and construction

 According to a report prepared by the Global Wind Energy Council, “Global Wind Report 2024”, 2023 saw the highest number of new onshore turbine installations (a total of over 100 GW) and the second highest for offshore turbines (11 GW)!
 We have surpassed the symbolic milestone of 1 TW of installed capacity worldwide and, at the current pace, we expect to reach 2 TW before 2030.
 Wind turbines as a source of electricity will gain importance at a dizzying speed.
 It’s time to build power plants!

-If you are interested in the wind farm construction service, check out: Construction of wind farms
+If you are interested in the wind farm construction service, check out: Wind farm construction

-Construction of a wind turbine - parts.
+wind turbine components - parts.
 Electrum Holding photo

 How a wind turbine works to produce wind energy